nicholas-george/inr_in_words/README.md

 You can  use it as an ES6 module, in your projects as it is.

-To use as a node commonjs module change the last line to 'module.exports = inrWords;'
+To use as a node commonjs module change the last line from 'export default inrWords;' to 'module.exports = inrWords;'

 With a minor tweek, this code can be used in Google appscripts and use in Google sheets.